zwb1988/salesforce-sat/README.md

 The library mainly wraps the common components on the Salesforce standard lightning interface.

 The project at the current state is merely a initial version.
 There is only few component wrappers available.
-More commonly used component wrapper will be used in the future.
+More commonly used component wrappers will be added in the future.

 ## Example
-The code sample below demonstrate a Salesforce login with a change to the filter on the global search.
+The code sample below demonstrate the chromedriver opens a Salesforce login with a change to the filter on the global search in the lightning experience.
 ```java
 public class TestRun {
     public static void main(String[] args) {